cnudi/cnudi.github.io/_pages/about.md

 <div class="section-title">📢 Join Us</div>

 <div class="join-text">
-We welcome motivated students interested in modeling, mining, and learning from complex and structured data, including both fundamental methods and real-world applications.
+We welcome motivated students interested in learning from complex and structured data, from fundamental methods to real-world applications.
 We currently have <strong>multiple openings for M.S. and Ph.D. students</strong>.
 To apply, please send a CV with a brief introduction and motivation for joining DILAB.
 </div>